go-restream/aha/docs/api.md

 ## OpenAI Compatibility

-AHA's API is designed to be compatible with OpenAI's API format.
-This means you can use existing OpenAI client libraries with minimal changes:
+AHA's text generation API is designed to be compatible with OpenAI's API format.
+Multimodal APIs are derived from the text generation API with minimal changes:

 ### Python Example